 You don’t need to hand over any credit card information to open a free account with Credit Sesame, but you will have to enter your social security number.
-You’ll also be prompted to answer a number of questions related to your finances in order to verify your identity.
+You’ll also be prompted to answer some questions related to your finances to verify your identity.
 This might include something like entering your monthly payment amount on a specific loan, or when you opened a particular bank account.
 Once your identity is confirmed, you’ll have access to all of the free features available on Credit Sesame.

 Which credit score does Credit Sesame use?